pratikunterwegs/gooseFamsizeGermany/texts/misc/Labels.md

 # Fig.9 J% ~ time

 GAMM partial fit (line) and mean proportion of first-winter juveniles in white-fronted goose flocks on each winter day, pooled across all years (circles).
-Note that days since arrival was modelled as a smoothed covariate using thin plate splines.
+Note that days since arrival was modelled as a smoothed covariate using thin plate splines, and 4 knots, with the smooth forced through 0.
+Dashed lines bound the 95% confidence interval.

 # Fig.10 p(split) ~ days, total flights, total distance, family size